VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -remoteWrite.tmpDataPath string
      Path to directory for storing pending data, which isn't sent to the configured -remoteWrite.url .
 See also -remoteWrite.maxDiskUsagePerURL and -remoteWrite.disableOnDiskQueue (default "vmagent-remotewrite-data")
   -remoteWrite.url array
      Remote storage URL to write data to.
 It must support either VictoriaMetrics remote write protocol or Prometheus remote_write protocol.
 Example url: http://<victoriametrics-host>:8428/api/v1/write .
 Pass multiple -remoteWrite.url options in order to replicate the collected data to multiple remote storage systems.
-The data can be sharded among the configured remote storage systems if -remoteWrite.shardByURL flag is set.
-See also -remoteWrite.multitenantURL
+The data can be sharded among the configured remote storage systems if -remoteWrite.shardByURL flag is set
      Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.urlRelabelConfig array
      Optional path to relabel configs for the corresponding -remoteWrite.url.
 See also -remoteWrite.relabelConfig.
 The path can point either to local file or to http url.
 See https://docs.victoriametrics.com/vmagent.html#relabeling